mattlock12/slacktunes/README.md

 ```
 docker-compose exec -it slacktunes_backend /bin/bash

-flask db upgrade
+COMING SOON: flask db upgrade
 ```

 Your app should now be running!
 But it needs more setup.
-Visit `localhost:8000` and also `ngrok_url` in your browser to check that everything is working.
+Visit `localhost:8080` and also `ngrok_url` in your browser to check that everything is working.

 You should see a screen that says `Welcome to Slacktunes`